arindas/laminarmq/README.md

 While the conventional `segmented_log` data structure is quite performant for a `commit_log` implementation, it still requires the following properties to hold true for the record being appended:
 - We have the entire record in memory
-- We know the record bytes length and record bytes checksum before the record is appended
+- We know the record bytes' length and record bytes' checksum before the record is appended

 It's not possible to know this information when the record bytes are read from an asynchronous stream of